Purdue-CS193/homework-0-sydChan12/index.md

 ## In order of preference

 1. A bear
+2. A wall
-2. A cloud
+3. A cloud
-3. A coconut
+4. A coconut
-4. A mango
+5. A mango

 ```